WOHS English Department Policy

 - Late homework policy: The White Oak High School grading policy assigns a weight of 60% for test grades (including major assignments) and 40% for daily assignments.
 In the English department, assignments are considered one day late if they are not submitted the period that they are due.
-If a student submits a daily assignment late, the highest grade the student can receive is a 70.
+If a student submits a daily assignment one day late, the highest grade the student can receive is a 70.
+If a student submits a daily assignment two days late, the highest grade the student can receive is a 50.
+After two days late, the student will receive a zero for that assignment.
 The “late deadline” will be subject to the teacher’s individual grading policy for particular assignments.
 If a student submits a late major project, written composition, or other assignment that will count as a test grade, 20 points will be deducted from the major grade for each day it is late.

-- Absent-work policy: According to the high school absence policy, for each day a student is absent, he/she has one day to complete the assignment and submit this to the teacher.
+- Absent-work policy: According to the high school absence policy, for each day a student is absent for any reason, he/she has one day to complete the assignment and submit this to the teacher.
 If a student is absent for more than just one day, it is wise to contact the school and request homework from the teachers.